Becoming an Instructor

 - Applicants must meet minimum qualifications as indicated on NCDA website.

-- Instructors must successfully complete an Instructor Certification Workshop given by a certified NCDA Master Trainer to become instructor certified.
+- Instructors must successfully complete an Instructor Training Workshop given by an NCDA Master Trainer to become an instructor.

-- To maintain your NCDA Career Development Facilitator instructor certification you must either join the NCDA Instructor Registry, or maintain a GCDF Certification through CCE, or be on an equivalent registry requiring a master’s degree in counseling with study in career development.
+- To maintain your NCDA Facilitating Career Development instructor status you must either join the NCDA Instructor Registry, or maintain a GCDF Certification through CCE.

 The NCDA Registry offers:

-- Advertisement of Career Development Facilitator classes on the NCDA Website
+- Advertisement of Facilitating Career Development classes on the NCDA Website.

-- Your name appears on the registry as a nationally certified instructor
+- Your name appears on the registry as an NCDA recognized instructor

 - You will receive notifications of any updates or changes to rules and notification of upcoming available trainings and conferences

-- For students of the certified instructor to be eligible for the GCDF certification, the Career Development Facilitator training must total 120 hours.
+- For students to be eligible for the CCSP or GCDF credential, they must be trained by an NCDA Instructor and the Facilitating Career Development training must total 120 hours.
 These hours can be a combination of 80 hours of classroom training and 40 hours of homework and outside activities

-- Master Trainers are current Career Development Facilitator Instructors selected through an application process.
-Selection is based on regional location, commitment, and instructor experience.
+- Master Trainers are current Facilitating Career Development Instructors selected through an application process.
+Selection is based on a set of specific criteria.

 - Training is scheduled on an “as needed” basis.
-No trainings are scheduled at this time.
-Please visit the Training Calendar for complete application forms.
+A MT training is tentatively scheduled for June 2019 in Houston, Texas.
+Please visit the Training Application for complete application forms.

 - NCDA will notify everyone on the NCDA Instructor Registry about future training.

-- NCDA offers a Master Trainer registry and a training calendar on the website to assist in recruitment of new NCDA Career Development Facilitator Instructors.
+- NCDA offers a Master Trainer registry and a training calendar on the website to assist in recruitment of new NCDA Facilitating Career Development Instructors.